-Thwump-thwump-thwump-thwump... if you've heard that noise before while driving, you know it means one thing: you've got a flat tyre.
+Thwump-thwump-thwump-thwump... if you've ever heard that noise from your wheels while driving, you know it normally means only one thing: you've got a flat tyre.

 But there's no need to panic, and you may not need to call out a breakdown service either; changing or repairing a tyre is easier than you might think.
-Read on to learn how to change a tyre by hand, or fix a tyre with a tyre repair kit.
+Read on to learn how to change a car tyre safely by yourself, or fix a puncture with a tyre repair kit.

-If you hit an obstacle with a wheel, or a nasty pothole, the tyre may deflate quickly.
-You’ll likely feel a tug on the steering wheel and will probably hear it as well – a bang followed by a repeating ‘thwump-thwump’ sound.
+If you badly damage a tyre by striking an obstacle or particularly nasty pothole, it may deflate quickly.
+You’ll likely feel a tug on the steering wheel and will probably hear it as well – a bang or thud followed by a repeating ‘thwump-thwump’ sound.

-If the tyre is deflating slowly, due to a nail or other sharp object stuck in the tyre, the steering may just feel heavier than usual or drag to one side.
+If the tyre is deflating slowly, for instance after driving over a nail, the steering may just feel heavier than usual or drag to one side.

-Either way, you need to pull over and stop as soon as possible, but try to do so somewhere safe, such as a lay-by or side street, and try to avoid stopping on a busy or winding road.
+Either way, you’ll need to pull over and stop as soon as possible.
+Do so somewhere safe if you can, such as a lay-by or side street.
+Try to avoid stopping on a busy, fast or poorly sighted road.

-If you’re on a motorway or dual carriageway, pull as far over to the left of the hard shoulder as you can to maximise the distance between you and moving traffic, while still giving yourself room to access the flat tyre.
+If you’re on a motorway, pull as far over to the left of the hard shoulder as you can to maximise the distance between you and moving traffic, while still giving yourself room to access the flat tyre.

-Turn your engine off, put your hazard lights on, engage the handbrake and put the car into first gear (or 'park' if you drive an automatic).
-Make sure everyone is out of the car, safely away from the road, and put a warning triangle on the road if you have one.
+Turn your engine off, put your hazard lights on, engage the handbrake and put the car into neutral (or 'park' if you drive an automatic).
+Make sure everyone is out of the car and safely away from the road, and place a warning triangle on the road behind the car if you have one.

 What you do next will depend on whether your car has a spare tyre or, as many modern cars do, a tyre repair kit.
 It will also depend how badly the tyre is damaged: repair kits only work with small holes, so if you can see a visible slash in the tyre and have no spare, you should call a breakdown service.